 As I wrote last week, MLPs have significant exposure to interest rate movements, as they are exposed both at a fundamental level (cost to borrow to fund projects) as well as on a securities level (the spread of their distribution yield vs. the 30-year interest rate).
 Interest rates moved significantly a few weeks ago when the Fed first indicated that it might start cutting back on bond buying, which is being called "tapering."
 And future movement seems possible if the Fed does follow through, despite continued weak economic performance.

 I pointed out a couple of securities with particular exposure to interest rate movements, due to their low yields and their dependence on debt and equity issuance to fund growth.
-These companies are Kinder Morgan (KMI) and Enterprise Partners (EPD).
+These companies are Kinder Morgan (NYSE:KMI) and Enterprise Partners (NYSE:EPD).
 I still think that, in the medium term, these securities are particularly vulnerable to higher interest rates.

 However, I missed the more obvious idea.
 Linn Energy (NASDAQ:LINE) has been under public scrutiny by investors such as HedgeEye, and has been criticized in two articles in Barron's.
 Linn has a similar dynamic to Kinder Morgan and Enterprise, although its yield is significantly higher.
 However, the attention from Barron's and HedgeEye plus the announcement of a review by the SEC of certain non-GAAP accounting practices by Linn have caused the stock to drop precipitously.